Narwouingue/BSPWM_dotfiles/README.md

 ```
 Then :
 - Copy the .config file content into your .config file and the other files into your home directory
-- The put your unziped themes into ~/.themes
+- Put your unziped themes into ~/.themes
-- Your icons themes and cursors goes into ~/.icons
+- Your icons themes and cursors goes into ~/.icons (unziped too)

 You can now boot into bspwm and do whatever you want.